 The college curriculum, leading to the degrees of bachelor of arts, bachelor of science, or bachelor of fine arts, is organized into three parts: the Core Curriculum, the major, and elective courses.

-Described in the Academic Programs, Policies, and Procedures section of this bulletin, the Core Curriculum consists of a set of required courses distributed across a number of disciplines.
-Advanced Placement credit and college courses taken elsewhere may be considered for core credit; otherwise the core must be completed in the student’s home college.
+The Core Curriculum consists of a set of required courses distributed across a number of disciplines.
+Advanced Placement credit and college courses taken elsewhere may be considered for core credit.
 The core is designed to open up new intellectual vistas; enhance understanding of ways of knowing within the disciplines and of connections among the disciplines; develop writing, research, and quantitative skills in order to prepare students for upper-level study; and situate students intellectually so they are prepared to make the right choice among major fields of study.
-Students are expected to complete most of the core by the end of sophomore year, with the exception of the advanced disciplinary and interdisciplinary, global, pluralism, and values requirements.
+Students are expected to complete most of the core by the end of sophomore year, with the exception of the advanced disciplinary and interdisciplinary, global studies, pluralism, and values requirements.

 Students have the option of completing a minor in addition to a major.
 A minor requires fewer courses and provides opportunity to pursue a complementary field of study.
 Some areas of study are offered only as minors, often representing new academic disciplines.